-Zoe is a PhD student in the University of Michigan Department of Philosophy.
-She is also coordinator of the department's popular Outreach Program, our partner and co-recipient of a 2014 University of Michigan Arts of Citizenship grant.
+Zoe earned her PhD from the University of Michigan Department of Philosophy.
+During her time at Michigan, she was also the co-founder of the department's popular Outreach Program, our partner and co-recipient of a 2014 University of Michigan Arts of Citizenship grant.
 The goal of our ongoing and strong partnership is to introduce students to the Michigan High School Ethics Bowl, an extracurricular program affiliated with the National Ethics Bowl movement.
 As part of that project, Zoe created some brilliant curricular materials that present ethics theories in an accessible, challenging and entertaining manner.
 While these presentations were originally designed for High School Ethics Bowlers, we think they're perfect for Slammers too.

 Slam Prep 101: Resources on Civil Discourse

 In launching the Slam, A2Ethics wanted to design an event that would strengthen and expand our ideas of civic discussion and engagement.

 Yes, we know all about the polarization in our communities.
 We know there are enclaves and islands where people of like minds wall themselves off from other perspectives.
 Still, we hoped that our event--because it was about ethics and not politics, because it didn't include the elements of debate, and because it involved dinner together in a small and intimate setting--would avoid partisan bickering.

 We wanted to create a friendly space where people could discuss compelling issues, disagree and still come out of it all with good feelings, a philosopher refrigerator magnet and possibly even the Philosopher's Hat or the Golden Sandal.